mangstadt/PHP-HAPI/README.markdown

 ## Data file parsing

-PHP-HAPI comes with an API that makes it easy to parse the data out of the downloaded data files.
+PHP-HAPI comes with functionality for parsing the data out of the downloaded data files.
 All four data files (alliance, event, planet, player) are supported.

 ```php